rsbondi/multifund/README.md

 ### Usage

-Currently there are 2 new RPC commands for channel funding
+Currently there are 2 new RPC commands for channel funding using either bitcoin core wallet or lightning **internal wallet**

 `fund_multi` and `connect_fund_multi`